 Above all, be the reasonable one.
 Stop expecting, or begging, the narcissist to be fair.
 Instead, counter their unreasonable behavior with your own steady, measured behavior.
 Don’t return hostility with hostility.
 Focus on communicating facts.
 Don’t accuse him or her of having a personality disorder; instead document actions that will provide evidence of your spouse’s unreasonable and unethical behavior.

 Are you coping with a narcissist in your divorce?
 Get legal answers and start safeguarding your future today.
-Contact us today for a free confidential consultation.
+Contact us today for a confidential consultation.
 Call us: 888-888-0919.